Treaty of Paris (1898): Negotiations

 The American delegation, headed by former Secretary of State William R. Day, who had vacated his position as U.S. Secretary of State to head the commission, arrived in Paris on September 26, 1898.
 The negotiations were conducted in a suite of rooms at the Ministry of Foreign Affairs.
 At the first session, on October 1, the Spanish demanded that before the talks got underway, the return of the city of Manila, which had been captured by the Americans a few hours after the signing of the peace protocol in Washington, to Spanish authority.
 The Americans refused to consider the idea and, for the moment, it was pursued no further.

 Felipe Agoncillo, a Filipino lawyer who represented the First Philippine Republic, was denied participation in the negotiation.

 For almost a month, negotiations revolved around Cuba.
 The Teller Amendment to the declaration of war made it impractical for the United States to annex the island as it had with Puerto Rico, Guam, and the Philippines.
-At first, Spain refused to accept the Cuban national debt of four hundred million dollars, but ultimately, it had no choice.
+At first, Spain refused to accept the Cuban national debt of $400 million, but ultimately, it had no choice.
 Eventually, it was agreed that Cuba was to be granted independence and for the Cuban debt to be assumed by Spain.
 It was also agreed that Spain would cede Guam and Puerto Rico to the United States.

 The negotiators then turned to the question of the Philippines.
 Spanish negotiators were determined to hang onto all they could and hoped to cede only Mindanao and perhaps the Sulu Islands.
 On the American side, Chairman Day had once recommended the acquisition of only the naval base in Manila, as a "hitching post."
 Others had recommended retaining only the island of Luzon.
 However, in discussions with its advisers, the commission concluded that Spain, if it retained part of the Philippines, would be likely to sell it to another European power, which would likely be troublesome for America.
 On November 25, the American Commission cabled McKinley for explicit instructions.
 Their cable crossed one from McKinley saying that duty left him no choice but to demand the entire archipelago.
 The next morning, another cable from McKinley arrived:

-On November 4, the Spanish delegation formally accepted the American demand, and Spanish Prime Minister Práxedes Mateo Sagasta backed the commission.
-With the growing risk of the negotiations collapsing, there were mutters about resuming the war.
-The U.S. elections on November 8, however, cut McKinley's Republican majority in Congress less than had been anticipated.
-The American delegation, therefore, took heart, and Frye unveiled a plan of offering Spain ten or twenty million dollars for the islands.